Nepal-France Relations

-The diplomatic relationship between Nepal and the Republic of France was established on 20 April 1949.
-Since then, the two countries have been enjoying cordiality, friendship and cooperation underpinned by immense goodwill, trust and mutual respect.
+The diplomatic relationship between Nepal and the French Republic was established on 20 April 1949.
+Since then, the two countries have been enjoying cordiality, friendship and cooperation based on goodwill, trust and mutual respect.
 The two countries established their embassies in each other’s capital in June 1967.
-The year 2024 marked 75th anniversary of the establishment of diplomatic ties between Nepal and France.

 Exchange of Visits

 Nepal-France relations have been further nurtured and cemented by the exchange of high-level visits.
-The high-level visits from Nepal include the visits of the heads of state, heads of government, foreign ministers, other ministers and senior government officials.
-Likewise, the high-level visits from the French side include the visits of the head of the state, foreign minister, parliamentarians and other senior government officials.
+The high-level visits from Nepal include the visits of the Heads of State, Heads of Government, Ministers and senior government officials.
+Likewise, the high-level visits from the French side include the visits of Head of State, Foreign Minister, Parliamentarians and other senior government officials.

-The recent visit from Nepal was the visit of the Prime Minister Rt.
-Hon.
-K P Sharma Oli in June 2019.
+The recent visit from Nepal was the visit of the Prime Minister Mr. K P Sharma Oli in June 2019.

 Other high-level visits from the French side in the past are the visits of President Francois Mitterrand (in 1983), Foreign Minister Dr. Margie Sudre (in 1996) and French Senator Mr. Yvon Collin, Chair of the France-Nepal Amity Group (in 2006).